 Doll Vuis, the league secretary joins us; plaited pig-tails, red lips, and a cartoon top complete her look.
 Later I also meet the coach, The Hurricane.
 Hailing from the South in America, she has a commanding presence and a booming voice, and she’s very likeable; in fact, everyone I meet from the team is.
 Their excitement is obvious.
 They’re doing something new, something for themselves.
 I won’t bore you on how competitive sport is a male dominated arena – it’s the simple truth.
 The Cape Town Rollergirls heralds a chance to break societal norms: ‘a new platform for women to be recognised as strong, fierce and competitive in their own right’—and it’s an opportunity to get fit, while looking fit.

 Anyone can join; just make sure you’re wearing your big girl panties.
-Membership is R200 per month, and the league practices twice a week.
+Open nights are released on the Cape Town Rollergirls Facebook page.